-Candidate/faculty-selected internship in a specialized area.
+Candidate/faculty-selected student teaching in a specialized area.
 Includes 30 hour practicum plus 5 hour written assignment per credit enrolled.
 Offered on approval by faculty and dean of the College of Education and Counseling.
 May be repeated for credit.